In collaboration with Tempe Tourism. Thank you for supporting the brands that support A Taste of Koko!

 Photography by Ready Set Jet Set

 Hey Arizona – this Texas gal is back for some more desert heat!
-I always find myself back in the desert every summer and this time, I’m exploring Tempe Arizona.
+I always find myself back in the desert every summer and this time, I’m exploring the city of Tempe Arizona.

 SEE ALSO: Where To Eat, Stay & Spa In PhoenixWalking amongst the giant cactus at Desert Botanical Garden, swimming in the rooftop pools, watching Broadway shows, and eating at all the local restaurants – here are the top things to do in Tempe Arizona!